prooph/processing/examples/README.md

 # Example 1 - Write collected data to a file

-To get started you can have a look at [process-collected-data-with-linear-messaging.php](process-collected-data-with-linear-messaging.php).
+To get started you can have a look at [example1-script.php](example1-script.php).
 The annotated source code introduces the main components of the Ginger Workflow Framework.
 Of course you can also run the example.
 Simply open a console and navigate to the examples dir of the package then fire up `php example1-script.php`.
 Please make sure that the script has read and write access